Cunera van Baersdorp

-Portrait of Cunera van Baersdorp is an oil-on-panel painting by the Dutch Golden Age painter Frans Hals, painted in 1625 and now in a private collection.
-It is considered a pendant portrait to the Portrait of a Man Standing, now identified as Cunera's husband Michiel de Wael.
+Portrait of Cunera van Baersdorp is an oil-on-panel painting by the Dutch Golden Age artist Frans Hals.
+It was painted in 1625 and now in a private collection.
+It is considered to be a pendant portrait to Portrait of a Man Standing, which is now identified as Cunera van Baersdorp's husband Michiel de Wael.

 Life

-Cunera van Baersdorp was born in Leiden in 1600 as the daughter of the Leiden mayor Jan Jans van Baersdorp and Dirckgen Claes van Heemskerk.
+Cunera van Baersdorp was born in Leiden in 1600, the daughter of the Leiden mayor Jan Jans van Baersdorp and Dirckgen Claes van Heemskerk.
 Her older brother Jan married in Amsterdam and it is there that she met Michiel de Wael who she became engaged to in Haarlem on 2 April 1625.
 She had probably been living in Amsterdam with her mother and brother since her father's death in Leiden in 1614.
 Her mother died in Amsterdam in October 1624 and was buried in the Oude Kerk.

-Though Michiel and Cunera ran a brewery in Haarlem, they remained friendly with Jan's family and Michiel was registered at the baptism of Jan's youngest daughter Aeffjen van Baersdorp on 8 June 1631 in the Oude Kerk.
-Cunera died in Haarlem in 1640.
+Cunera van Baersdorp and Michiel de Wael ran a brewery in Haarlem.
+They remained in contact with her brother Jan; Michiel was registered at the baptism of his youngest daughter Aeffjen van Baersdorp on 8 June 1631 in the Oude Kerk.
+She died in Haarlem in 1640.

 Painting

 The portrait was dated around 1635–1638, but since 2012 it has been attributed as a wedding pendant and thus is dated 1625.
-Similar to Hals' Portrait of a Woman Standing in Chatsworth House, this woman is wearing a wedding ring on her right forefinger, a figure-eight collar and lace wrist collars over sleeves that match her bodice, and a vlieger over a wheel-shaped fardegalijn.
+Similar to Hals' Portrait of a Woman Standing in Chatsworth House, the woman is wearing a wedding ring on her right forefinger, a figure-eight collar and lace wrist collars over sleeves that match her bodice, and a vlieger over a wheel-shaped fardegalijn.
 Her diadem cap lacks wings however and is more similar to the cap worn by Hals's Catholic sitter Catharina Both-van der Eem and by his brewer Aletta Hannemans.
-Unlike her colleague Haarlem brewer Aletta, who is wearing a colorful skirt and ornamented wedding stomacher, Cunera is wearing a black skirt and her bracelets are black and white, which together possibly indicate mourning, probably for her mother.
-Also like Aletta, she is holding a wedding glove.
-Her stance with arm akimbo is striking and, though men in Hals wedding pendant portraiture often take this pose, Cunera is the only known woman in his oeuvre to stand this way.
+Unlike her colleague Haarlem brewer Hannemans, who is wearing a colorful skirt and ornamented wedding stomacher, Van Baersdorp is wearing a black skirt and her bracelets are black and white, which together possibly indicate mourning, probably for her mother.
+Also like Hannemans, she is holding a wedding glove.
+Her stance with arm akimbo is striking and, though men in Hals wedding pendant portraiture often take this pose, Van Baersdorp is the only known woman in his oeuvre to stand this way.
 Her portrait was documented by Hofstede de Groot in 1910, who wrote:391.
 PORTRAIT OF A DUTCHWOMAN STANDING.
 M. 195.
 Three-quarter-length.
 She is turned three-quarters left, and looks at the spectator.
 Her left hand rests on her hip; her right hand holds a glove.
 She wears a black silk dress with a flowered pattern, a white lace-trimmed cap, a broad ruff, and lace wristbands.
 Canvas on panel, 46 inches by 36 inches.
 In the possession of the Paris dealer C. Sedelmeyer, "Catalogue of 100 Paintings," 1899, No. 19.
 In the collection of the Marquis de Ganay, Paris.